eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md

 ### 3.1 Introduction

 #### 3.1.1 The Use Cases
-The European Digital Identity Regulation requires the Wallets to provide a functionality of strong authentication to play a role of an authenticator for various services, while the Service Providers are obliged to accept them in their (online) services.
+The European Digital Identity Regulation requires the Wallets to provide a functionality of strong authentication of a User, to play a role of an authenticator for various services, while the Service Providers are obliged to accept them in their (online) services.
 Consequently, to enable such processes, the Wallet Units should be able to handle transactional data related to an (external) service and a transaction, to enable required functionality, provide a proof of transaction and auditability, as well as ensure compliance with other regulations where necessary (like Payment Services related legislation).

+In addition, the Wallet is supposed to provide the functionality of a Qualified Electronic Signature.
+In case of remote QES, the Wallet can play a role of a tool to activate (authorise) signature creation in a remote signing service.

-Most of the use cases will use the standard Wallet functionality (meaning w/o the need to involve "transactional data").
-However for the following use cases it is necessary to handle the transactional data:
+Therefore, despite there might be many use cases where there will be no need to involve "transactional data", at least for the following use cases it is necessary to do so:
-+ payments,
++ payments authentication,
 + remote qualified electronic signature.

-In this paper we focus on the use cases, where the transactional data is involved.
+In this paper we focus on the use cases where transactional data is involved.

 At the same time, [OID4VP] provides so called "transaction data" mechanism that:

 >enables a binding between the User's identification/authentication and the user’s authorization, for example to complete a payment transaction, or to sign specific document(s) using QES (Qualified Electronic Signatures)

 This mechanism seems to be suitable for the purpose of handling the transactional data.
+Similarly, the [ISO/IEC 18013-5] protocol payload is also able to bear transactional data if needed.

 #### 3.1.2 The Role of the Wallet